 Orwell's famous dystopian novel had the fortune to be acclaimed by two usually opposed groups—the right wing and the left wing in the West.
 The former saw it as a denunciation of collectivism in all its forms while the latter (liberals, social democrats, anarchists, Trotskyites, New Leftists) hailed it as a warning against Stalinism, or Soviet-style centralism.

 How did Orwell mean it?
 We have his own comments that the novel was not anti-socialist but against all twentieth-century ideologies tending toward authoritarianism.
-This view is borne out by the observation in the book by the torturer O'Brien that the rulers of the three rival political groupings in the world have all adopted the same measures of complete control over their citizens.
+This view is borne out by the observation in the book by the torturer O'Brien that the rulers of the three rival political groupings in that world have all adopted the same measures of complete control over their citizens.

 Having recently re-read it, I find the book rather confusing.
 Dare I say irrelevant?

 This is not due, as you might guess, to us having passed the year 1984 without such a society arising.
 Nineteen Eighty-Four was not supposed to be a prediction of the future.
 Orwell supposedly once thought of calling the book Nineteen Forty-Eight since he was basing it on trends he was noticing in the year when he was writing the book.
 And in Nineteen Eighty-Four, the fictional government has succeeded in re-writing history so thoroughly that the main character is not sure what year it actually is.
 It could be 2084.

 No, my doubt experienced in reading Nineteen Eighty-Four is due to the implausibility of the dystopia coming about in the way Orwell describes it.
 I no longer believe such heavy-handed propagandizing by any government could have this long-term and perfectly uniform effect in a society.
 To think you could brainwash an entire human population so completely with sloganeering and threats of torture—and with hardly a single misstep—seems naive now.
 I know I'm going to get emails pointing out current or recent examples of totalitarian control in the world, but I'll answer that people also have a long history of overthrowing such regimes.